Lower Complexity Bounds of Finite-Sum Optimization Problems: The Results and Construction: Framework of Construction

-When we apply a PIFO algorithm to solve the Problem (\ref{prob:hat:r}), the optimization process is similar to the process related to the Problem (\ref{prob:tilde:r}).
-We demonstrate the optimization process in Figure \ref{fig:nonconvex-strongly:jump} and present a formal statement in following corollary.
+When we apply a PIFO algorithm to solve Problem~(\ref{prob:hat:r}), the optimization process is similar to the process related to Problem~(\ref{prob:tilde:r}).
+We demonstrate the optimization process in Figure \ref{fig:nonconvex-strongly:jump} and present a formal statement in Corollary \ref{coro:nonconvex-strongly:stopping-time}.